AshleyMGreerProjects/Cybersecurity-Python-Scripts/README.md

 ### 4. **Basic Encryption and Decryption Using Fernet**
 A script that demonstrates symmetric encryption and decryption using the `cryptography` library, providing a simple way to secure sensitive data.

+### 5. Network Scanner with a GUI
+This script allows users to input an IP address, MAC address, and specify a range of ports to scan for open connections.
+The application ensures secure operation by requiring admin access before it can be executed.
+Designed for quick network audits, it leverages multithreading to efficiently scan and report open ports within the specified range.

 This will serve as a repository for my small scale cybersecurity projects and will be updated periodically depending on when I develop new projects